CABLE-LSM/CABLE/documentation/docs/user_guide/tutorial/compilation.md

 # Install and compile
-rubbish to install cable you need svn
+To install cable you need svn.